 - a.
 The development in its proposed location will comply with all applicable requirements of the Site Plan Regulations not otherwise covered in this section, as well as specific conditions established by the Planning Board; - b.
 The use will not materially endanger the public health or safety; - c.
-Required screening shall be maintained during the operative lifetime of the d.
+Required screening shall be maintained during the operative lifetime of the Commercial Solar Collection System Site Plan approval; - d.
 In granting a Site Plan approval pursuant to this section, the Planning Board may impose any reasonable conditions or restrictions deemed necessary to carry out the intended purpose of this ordinance.